LisaSmith1/laravel-directory-authentication/README.md

 **NOTE:** There are different configuration entries to change further down based on the Laravel version you are using.

+### Composer, Environment, and Service Provider

+#### Composer

-To install from Composer, use the following command:
+To install from Composer, use the following commands in this order:

 ```
+composer require tiesa/ldap:dev-master
 composer require csun-metalab/laravel-directory-authentication
 ```

+There are two commands because `tiesa/ldap` cannot be in the `require` clause for this package as that dependency only exposes a `dev-master` release and no versioned releases.
+Due to this, it evaluates to a `minimum-stability` of `dev` and cannot be included as a dependency of a package going into a project with the `minimum-stability` of `stable`.

+#### Environment

 Now, add the following line(s) to your `.env` file: